Scientific misconduct: Journals

 Evidence emerged in 2012 that journals learning of cases where there is strong evidence of possible misconduct, with issues potentially affecting a large portion of the findings, frequently fail to issue an expression of concern or correspond with the host institution so that an investigation can be undertaken.
-In one case the Journal of Clinical Oncology issued a Correction despite strong evidence that the original paper was invalid.

-In another case, Nature allowed a Corrigendum to be published despite clear evidence of image fraud.
-Subsequent Retraction of the paper required the actions of an independent whistleblower.
+In one case, Nature allowed a corrigendum to be published despite clear evidence of image fraud.
+Subsequent retraction of the paper required the actions of an independent whistleblower.